simoncblyth/opticks/notes/progress.rst

   * mulling over sphere tracing SDF implicits as workaround for Torus (guidetube) and perhaps optimization for PMT
+  * idea : flatten CSG trees for each solid into SDF functions via CUDA code generation at geometry translation time, compiled into PTX using NVRTC (runtime compilation)
   * reading on deep learning
   * working with NEXO user

 * add Linux time/memory profiling : to start investigating the memory hungry translation
 * resume writing

+* develop benchmark machinery and metadata handling
+* OptiX 6.0.0 RTX mode debuugging

+  * immediate good RTX speedup with triangles
+  * analytic started as being 3x slower in RTX mode

+    * eventually find the problem as f64 in PTX, even when unused causes large performance slowdown with analytic geometry

+    * eventually using geocache-bench360 reach RTX mode speedups of 3.4x with TITAN RTX (due to its RT cores) and 1.25x with TITAN V

+    * ptx.py : hunting the f64

+* develop equirectangular bench360 as a benchmark for raytrace performance using a view that sees all PMTs at once

+* start cleanup of optixrap, formerly had all .cu together (mainly because of the CMake setup pain)

+  * now migrating tests from "production" cu into tests/cu

+  * lessons from the RTX performance scare : need to care about whats in the ptx,
+    things permissable in test code are not appropriate in production code

+* use benchmark machinery to measure scaling performance on 8 GPU cluster nodes, scales well up to 4 GPUs

 2019 April